 When should test takers take the LSAT?

 In prior years, the LSAT was offered only four (4) times each year.
-However, the LSAT is now offered seven (7) times in 2019 and will increase further to ten (10) times each year beginning in 2020.
+However, starting in 2020, the LSAT is now offered nine (9) times each year.
 Test takers now have a tremendous amount of flexibility in choosing their test dates.
 Assuming that a test taker begins preparing around the beginning of the year, the June and July tests are generally great choices for a first test date because they give test takers about five (5) to six (6) months of prep.
 Test takers will want to aim to be done with the LSAT by the October test in order to submit their applications by mid-November.
-In 2019, the LSAT is offered in June, July, September, and October, which will allow flexibility in preparing to retake the LSAT, if needed.
+The LSAT is offered in June, July, September, and October, which will allow flexibility in preparing to retake the LSAT, if needed.

 Should test takers retake the LSAT?

 Like the additional test dates, how schools consider multiple LSAT scores has also changed to the benefit of test takers.
 In prior years, law schools would average LSAT scores from all test dates if applicants took the test more than once.
 This policy severely limited a test taker’s ability to appreciably increase his or her score.
 For example, if a test taker scored a 150, but was aiming for a 160, the test taker would now need to score a 170.
 To put those scores in perspective, a score of 150 is in the 44th percentile (i.e., the test taker scored higher than 44% of all test takers) and a score of 170 is in the 97th percentile.
 Pulling a 150 to a 170 can be done, but doing so requires a tremendous amount of effort that may be unattainable in a few months between test dates.
 Even if a test taker pulled that off, the policy of averaging scores would have knocked the test taker back down to a 160.